uQr/cordova-docs/tutorial-cordova-5/README.md

 #Summary of Major Changes in Apache Cordova 5
 **Note that this documentation applies to Visual Studio 2015 and does not apply to Visual Studio 2013 CTPs.**

-Tools for Apache Cordova supports cordova 4.3.1 along with the newly released Cordova 5.2.0 **TODO: Final RTM version** version of cordova.
+Tools for Apache Cordova supports cordova 4.3.1 along with the newly released Cordova 5.1.1 version of cordova.
 As the major version number increase implies, Cordova 5 is a departure from 3.x and 4.x versions of Cordova in a number of very important ways.
 Note that there were a number of issues with Cordova 5.0.0 itself that kept us from recommending its use including an [Android security issue](https://github.com/Chuxel/cordova-docs/tree/master/tips-and-workarounds/android/security-05-26-2015).
-As a result, we strongly reccomend the use of **Cordova 5.2.0** **TODO: Final RTM version** with **Visual Studio 2015 RTM** and up.
+As a result, we strongly reccomend the use of **Cordova 5.1.1** with **Visual Studio 2015 RTM** and up.

 This article will summarize the changes in Cordova 5 and how you can take advantage of the new features and adapt existing apps.
 Specifically it will cover: